Our 2019 Priorities

 We’ve been calling on the Government to give food and farming a higher priority than ever before.

-The Agriculture Bill has been published today (12th September 2018) and you can read why we don't think it is radical enough here.
+The Agriculture Bill was published on 12th September 2018 and you can read why we don't think it is radical enough here.

 Through food and farming, we can tackle some of the most challenging issues that the UK faces.

 Challenges such as climate change, public health, soil protection and farm animal welfare.

 We’re proposing eight policies that we’d like to see at the heart of the Government’s food and farming vision, which will help address these challenges.
 These are:

 - Investing in healthy soils – through soil stewardship payments, mandatory soil testing, incentives for more grass and clover, and agroforestry

 - Zero carbon farming by 2050 – a commitment to ensuring the agriculture and food sector plays its part in tackling climate change, in line with the Paris Agreement

 - Funding for farmer-led research – allocate 10% of the current research and development budget for innovative agriculture projects led by farmers themselves

 - Stronger support for organic farming – building on the current system to increase the amount of land farmed using organic methods to benefit the environment and improve animal welfare, and to meet growing consumer demand for organic food